On the super-Liouville equations on the sphere: Introduction

-where the crucial technique relied on the best constant of the famous Moser-Trudinger inequality.
-Chang-Yang \cite{chang1988conformal}, Hong \cite{MR845999}, Chen-Ding\cite{MR896027}, Xu-Yang \cite{MR1087058} and other authors provided other solvability conditions on functions $K$ with certain symmetries.
-Without any symmetry assumptions on functions $K$, Chang-Yang \cite{changMR0908146} first achieved a breakthrough using the minimax method and the blow-up technique.
+where the crucial technique relied on the sharp constant of the famous Moser-Trudinger inequality.
+Chang and Yang \cite{chang1988conformal}, Hong \cite{MR845999}, Chen and Ding\cite{MR896027}, Xu and Yang \cite{MR1087058} and other authors provided other solvability conditions on functions $K$ with certain symmetries.
+Without any symmetry assumptions on functions $K$, Chang and Yang \cite{changMR0908146} first achieved a breakthrough using the minimax method and the blow-up technique.
 Subsequently, numerous studies have been conducted on this problem, yielding new results.
-Incidentally, Struwe \cite{MR2137948} employed the flow method while Han \cite{MR1084455} and Chang-Liu \cite{chang1993nirenberg} employed the method of Morse theory with boundary, to arrive at the same results as \cite{changMR0908146}.
+In a parallel development, Struwe \cite{MR2137948} initiated the flow approach to this problem, while Han \cite{MR1084455} and Chang and Liu \cite{chang1993nirenberg} employed the method of Morse theory with boundary to arrive at the same results as Chang and Yang \cite{changMR0908146}.
+The prescribed conformal curvature problem has also been extensively studied on surfaces $\Sigma$ with $\chi(\Sigma) \le 0$, which differs significantly from the spherical case ($\chi(\mathbb{S}^2) > 0$); see \cite{MR295261,MR1937411,MR375153,kazdan1974curvature,MR2137948}.